 – Recipient of the Hillier Prize for Academic Achievement in the Study of Tort Law

 – Recipient of the Justin W Yuen Canadian Law Moot Prize

 – Recipient of the Kent Law Society Prize for Best Overall Mooter

 During law school, Nick was a member of the Canadian Law Society and a contributor to the Kent Student Law Review.
 Nick also volunteered at the Kent Legal Aid Clinic where he had the opportunity to work closely with clients on municipal property issues.

-Nick is a member of the Ontario Trial Lawyers Association (OTLA) and The Advocates’ Society’s Young Advocates Standing Committee (YASC).
+Nick is a member of the Ontario Trial Lawyers Association (OTLA) and the Young Advocates Standing Committee (YASC) with The Advocates’ Society.